A multi-material transport problem with arbitrary marginals: Currents with coefficients in

-In the coming sections, we will use the following result, the proof of which can be found in \cite[Theorem 4.2]{Silhavy2008} in the case of classical flat chains; the proof in the case of a flat chain $T$ with coefficients in $\R^m$ can be easily deduced by applying the classical result to each of the $m$ components of $T$.
+In the coming sections, we will use the following result, the proof of which can be found in \cite[Theorem 4.2]{Silhavy2008} in the case of classical flat currents; the proof in the case of a flat current $T$ with coefficients in $\R^m$ can be easily deduced by applying the classical result to each of the $m$ components of $T$.

 \begin{thm} Let $T\in \mathscr{F}_k^{\R^m}(\R^n)$ be a flat current with finite mass.
 Then, we can decompose

 where: \begin{enumerate} \item $T_{\rec} \in \Rc_{k}^{\R^m}(\R^n)$; \item $\| T_{\diff}\|(A) = 0$ for every $k$-rectifiable set $A \subset \R^n$. \end{enumerate} We will call $T_{\rec}$ and $T_{\diff}$ the \emph{rectifiable part} and the \emph{diffuse part} of $T$ respectively.
 The decomposition is unique. \end{thm}